thmsndk/NohBoard/keyboards/PathOfExile2/README.md

 ## Contributing

 Feel free to contribute additional styles or resolution support by creating a pull request.

----

-_Note: You'll need to create and add the actual .gif files in an `assets` subfolder to showcase the overlays in action._
+At some point we will add a PR to the official NohBoard repo.